 6. Best Hiking Gifts for Dads: MEC Fleece Jacket

 The MEC fleece jacket is a more affordable option at $109.95.
 It’s such a popular fleece in my family that both Kris and my dad have one.
 They fit comfortably on both of them, despite their different sizes.
 When hiking and backpacking in the mountains, it’s imperative to have a fleece.
-You never know when a storm will blow in with high winds, causing your dad to get cold.
+You never know when a storm will blow in with high winds, leaving your dad cold.
 The mountains are always unpredictable; it’s best to be prepared with a warm layer.

 Heavier Fleece Material